 - Tie with a ribbon to secure each end.

-- To tie a simple ribbon bow around a gift, do a rough measure around the gift twice to measure the length, then cut the length of ribbon.
+- To tie a simple ribbon bow, do a rough measure around the gift twice to measure the length, then cut a length of ribbon.

 - Tie a knot at the top, ensuring you pull it as tight as possible before securing a second knot.